MannLabs/scPortrait/docs/html/_sources/pages/pipeline/segmentation.rst.txt

 | |pic1|                | |pic2|                | |pic3|                |
 +-----------------------+-----------------------+-----------------------+

-To ensure overall flexibility, SPARCSpy seperates the segmentation code framework (i.e. loading input data, calling a segmentation method or saving results) from the actual segmentation algorithm (i.e. how the segmentation mask is calculated for a given input).
+To ensure overall flexibility, scPortrait seperates the segmentation code framework (i.e. loading input data, calling a segmentation method or saving results) from the actual segmentation algorithm (i.e. how the segmentation mask is calculated for a given input).

 The segmentation code framework is implemented through so called segmentation classes.
 Each class is optimized for a given input data format and level of parallelization.
 The segmentation algorithms themselves are implemented by so called segmentation workflows.
 Each workflow implements a different segmentation algorithm (e.g. thresholding based segmentation or deep learning based segmentation).